mkennedy85/pulumi-tutorials/lab-configurations-variables/README.md

     ```

-3. Run `pulumi up` to preview and deploy changes.
-After the preview is shown you will be
+3. Run `pulumi up` to preview and deploy changes.After the preview is shown you will be
     prompted if you want to continue or not.
  ```
 Previewing update (s3-config)